mads-hartmann/scala-formlets/README.markdown

-This project contains the very first parts of a Formlet implementation in Scala for Lift-based web projects - **It's not very usable yet**; I'm simply exploring the idea at the moment
+This project contains the very first parts of a Formlet implementation in Scala for Lift-based web projects - **It's not very usable yet**; I'm simply exploring the idea at the moment.

+## Using Formlets in your project

-If you want to try it out then create put the following in your `project/Build.scala` file.
+Currently the artifacts aren't published anywhere at the momemt so if you want to try it out you have to depend on the source directly from this git repository.
+You can do so by putting the following in your `project/Build.scala` file.

     import sbt._